cssu/cssu.ca/content/ba2250/index.md

 showInMenu: true
 ---

-_Due to the ongoing Coronavirus pandemic, the student lounge will be operating in a limited capacity.
+_Due to the ongoing Coronavirus pandemic, the student lounge will be operating with precautions.
 See below..._

 ---

-The CSSU proudly maintains a student lounge in BA 2250 in which students can ~~hang out, network, play games~~ (limited by COVID-19) and ask questions.
+The CSSU proudly maintains a student lounge in BA 2250 in which students can hang out, network, play games and ask questions.
 We have a snack store, gaming centre, study spaces and more!
 Office operations volunteers manage the lounge, assist in answering questions, and directing students to appropriate resources.

+## Code of Conduct

 ## What we Have

 - Store stocked with common snacks for student purchase.
 We also half a free/loan shelf.
-- Workspace with tables, chairs and a sofa. (please limit due to COVID-19)
-- ~~Kitchenette with sink, microwave, kettle, and basic utensils/tools.~~ (restricted due to COVID-19)
+- Kitchenette with fridge, sink, microwave, kettle, and basic utensils/tools. (restricted due to COVID-19)
-- ~~Entertainment/gaming centre, with a variety of modern, arcade, retro, and party games.~~ (restricted due to COVID-19)
+- Entertainment/gaming centre, with a variety of modern, arcade, retro, and party games. (restricted due to COVID-19)
 - Library shelf lined with books in topics such as mathematics, algorithms/data structures, programming, philosophy.
 Books can be loaned with a piece of UofT/government ID.

 ### Store

 We sell many food items in our in-lounge store for your convenience.
-Anyone can come by during open hours and purchase a snack or beverage using ~~cash or~~ (unavailable due to COVID-19) debit/credit card (for purchases of $1 or more).
+Anyone can come by during open hours and purchase a snack or beverage using debit/credit card (for purchases of $1 or more) or cash.
 Please be kind to the person assisting you with your purchase at the desk; they are a volunteer!

 | Item                     | Price           | Flavour(s)/Variation(s)                          |
 | ------------------------ | --------------- | ------------------------------------------------ |